 Right now, everyone has a preference about the future of work and whether they return to the office.
 Some people love working from home and the flexibility it brings, but others find it isolating and prefer to work in a team.
 Employers cannot afford to be hesitant in their plans, or employees will look for work elsewhere.
 If employees enjoy being 100% remote and you can’t promise this will be permanent for your business, they aren’t going to wait around for you to make up your mind.
 What founders and leadership teams need to do, is think realistically about what their team prefers and what will work best for their business.
 This may not please everyone, but it will ensure that all future hires are clear on your policies and avoid an attrition crisis in the future.

-Prioritise employee development
+Prioritize employee development

 Lack of career growth and disappointment with the role have been identified as two key reasons employees leave their jobs.
 In a growing business, you have the opportunity to really invest in your employees, as it will benefit you too.
-Train them in new skills, give them the chance to learn new responsibilities on the job and put their development at the forefront of your mind.
+Train them in new skills, give them the chance to learn new responsibilities on the job, and put their development at the forefront of your mind.
 This proactive approach will help you retain employees as they can see a future with you, but it could also help with your future recruitment efforts.
 You’ll be able to identify your future leaders, promote from within and build up employee loyalty which could be vital for your startup.
-Make any internal opportunities and potential to pivot possible and prioritise each employees ambitions and goals.
+Make any internal opportunities and potential to pivot possible and prioritize each employees ambitions and goals.
 This will improve your employer brand and company culture, as your employees will think highly of you.

 Create an inclusive working environment

 Diversity is a huge issue in the tech industry, with a huge push to get more minority candidates and females into STEM roles.
 Often, these employees can leave if they feel isolated, alone or singled out.
 Creating an inclusive company culture means that a diverse range of talent can thrive.
 Everyone should feel that they have the chance to grow with you and develop their careers.
 People want to work in an open-minded and inclusive space, and those startups that can provide it will get access to a larger pool of talent and retain their existing teams.
-If employees from a range of backgrounds, ethnicities, cultures and genders can thrive in your organisation and choose to stay with you for a long time, then you stand a greater chance of attracting diverse talent in the future.
+If employees from a range of backgrounds, ethnicities, cultures and genders can thrive in your organization and choose to stay with you for a long time, then you stand a greater chance of attracting diverse talent in the future.

 Refine your EVP for 2022

 As we keep saying, attitudes to work are changing.
-Candidates priorities are changing, and so are those of your employees.
+Candidates’ priorities are changing, and so are those of your employees.
 If you still expect the same Employee Value Proposition you were using in 2019 to connect with candidates and employees in the post-pandemic world, then you may be surprised.
 It’s not just what you offer employees, from benefits to culture but about those emotional drivers.
 Motivations for work have changed and therefore, so have reasons for staying with an employer.
 Plus, it’s not just what you offer your team but the language and tone which you choose to describe it.
 The world has undergone a huge cultural shift, with Black Lives Matter, The Climate Crisis and the pandemic shifting priorities, values and attitudes.
 Your EVP needs to be in line with what talent care about, and if it’s not updated to suit their needs and concerns, you may run the risk of looking like an outdated company, especially in the eyes of Millennial and Gen Z talent.
 This could lead to high attrition rates as team members move to companies more in line with their ways of thinking.
 Therefore, you should think carefully about your existing EVP and involve your team in its development.
 It will help your retention and future talent acquisition to do this.

 At Talent Works, we help companies of all sizes to create relevant and relatable EVPs, including refining existing value propositions to meet changing attitudes.
 Through in-depth research methods, we’re able to get to the bottom of the strengths and challenges your company culture presents and create messaging that will bring your employee value proposition and employer brand to life.
 These messages can then be used throughout your digital attraction and tech recruitment to help you connect with top talent.